Zerg00s/PowerShellPnP-AppAuthentication/readme.md

 - Done.
 Now you can connect to SharePoint via Powershell PnP

-## Now let's connect to SharePoint with PnP PowerShell
+## To test it, Let's connect to SharePoint with PnP PowerShell
 ```
 Connect-PnPOnline `
     -Thumbprint '<Certificate thumbprint>' `